University of Winchester becomes first UK university to secure green finance for campus development

 - All electricity used to power the building will be bought from renewable sources

-Once complete, the building promises to achieve a BREEAM ‘outstanding’ rating in sustainability and contribute to the University’s ambition to become the most sustainable higher education institution in the UK.
+Once complete, the building promises to achieve a BREEAM ‘Excellent' rating, with 'Outstanding' credits for energy contributing to the University’s ambition to become the most sustainable higher education institution in the UK.

 The £50m development will also feature an art gallery, café, food hall, library and social learning areas.
 Award-winning Winchester-based architects, Design Engine, have been commissioned to design the building, which will also house the University’s Digital Futures computer and digital-related degree programmes.